ISA Season: Get More for Your Money

 2. Kuflink Co-Invests up to 20% Alongside You in Every Deal

 We’re so passionate about our P2P opportunities that we co-invest in every single one of them!
-Kuflink is the only platform in the UK to co-invest up to 20% in each of our opportunities which reduces our investors’ risk exposure as, if a borrower was to default, we risk losing our stake first – although, we are proud to say that our investors have never lost a penny!
+Kuflink is the only platform in the UK to co-invest up to 20% in each of our opportunities, which reduces our investors’ risk exposure, as any loss would impact our stake first.

 3. Kuflink’s £100 Minimum Investment Makes P2P Accessible